- Written by Dr.Mehmet Demircioglu

 The decision should protect the donor area, not only fill the visible thinning.
 Donor grafts are limited.
 They should not be used before the skin and diagnosis are ready.

-Patients with eczema also need practical aftercare they can actually follow.
+Eczema also changes aftercare in a practical way.
 Gentle washing, avoiding trauma, and knowing when to restart products matter more than buying many scalp treatments.
-The broader hair transplant aftercare routine should be adapted to the patient’s skin, not ignored.
+The broader hair transplant aftercare routine should be adapted to your skin, not ignored.